 It has been a real delight to see and hear about all the amazing work that the groups that we host are accomplishing.
 I learn from them everyday how to be a better person, activist, manager, researcher and friend.
 Here are some of the amazing groups that have been able to receive funding through us a fiscal host, and through open and progressive funders, and truly begin making a difference in this strange world.

 - Mothers Rise Up

 - Together With Young People

-If you want to find out more, in September we are running an interactive panel discussion about balancing risk management with social impact – you can sign up to join online here.
+If you want to find out more, in December we are running an interactive panel discussion about balancing risk management with social impact – if you are a funder or grant maker you can request an invite here.

 Conciliation Resources (2022) How banks’ aversion to risk is hindering peacebuilding and humanitarian work.
 Available at: https://www.c-r.org/news-and-insight/how-banks-aversion-risk-hindering-peacebuilding-and-humanitarian-work (Accessed: 2nd August 2022).

 Davis, A.Y. & Barat, F., 2016.
 Freedom is a constant struggle : Ferguson, Palestine, and the foundations of a movement.